 Garbage Concerto in Columbus, Georgia, U.S.A.

-On January 20, 2018 at 7:30 p.m., the Columbus Symphony Orchestra, under the direction of George Del Gobbo, will perform the Garbage Concerto in the Bill Heard Theater at the RiverCentre for the Performing Arts in Columbus, Georgia.
-Paul Vaillancourt & Up/Down Percussion will be the featured percussion soloists.
+On January 20, 2018, the Columbus Symphony Orchestra, under the direction of George Del Gobbo, performed the Garbage Concerto in the Bill Heard Theater at the RiverCentre for the Performing Arts in Columbus, Georgia.
+Paul Vaillancourt & Up/Down Percussion were the featured percussion soloists.

 In Memoriam released on Navona Records Tomorrow's Air CD

 On September 8, 2017, Navona Records of New Hampshire, U.S.A released the orchestral CD, Tomorrow's Air, which includes Jarvlepp's string work In Memoriam.
 It was recorded by the Moravian Philharmonic Orchestra conducted by Petr Vronsky in Olomouc, Czech Republic.
 It is available worldwide through the Naxos distribution.
 Buy the entire album here, here and here.
 You can get the mp3 of In Memoriam for only 99¢ here.

 Tarantella at Music and Beyond festival

 Tarantella was performed on July 17, 2017 at the gala closing concert of the Music and Beyond festival by Marc Djokic, violin and Roddy Ellias, electric guitar.
 The event took place at at Dominion-Chalmers United Church, Ottawa.